-A modern city with good infrastructure, getting around in Brussels is relatively easy.
+A modern city with good infrastructure, Brussels is relatively easy to navigate.
 Expats have various options when it comes to travelling in the city, with good public transport and road networks.

 Public transport in Brussels

-The comprehensive public transport system in Brussels can be a bit overwhelming at first.
-Almost all public transport within the city is run by the state company, known as STIB-MVIB.
-Tickets allow passengers to use a combination of the Metro, trams or buses to get to their destination.
+The comprehensive public transport system in Brussels can initially be a bit overwhelming.
+Almost all public transport within the city is run by the state company STIB-MIVB.
+Tickets allow passengers to use a combination of the metro, trams or buses to reach their destination.

-Buses in Brussels are grey and metallic orange in colour and are assigned a number and a colour on transport maps and signposts.
-Routes and timetables are on the STIB-MVIB website, and maps and timetables which detail bus routes are usually available at stops.
+Buses in Brussels are orange and silver in colour and are assigned a number and colour on transport maps and signposts.
+Routes and timetables are on the STIB-MIVB website.

 There are many different taxi companies in Brussels.
 Taxis differ in appearance, but almost all have a sign on the roof.
 Taxis in Brussels operate in different zones, with different rates depending on the location and the time of day.
-As taxis can use bus lanes, they tend to be a bit faster than private vehicles.
+Taxes can use bus lanes, so they tend to be faster than private vehicles.